 - Rule of Odds

-- Contrast with Colours – look for flowers with complementary colours.
-You can put them together to compose your image.
+- Contrast with Colours – look for flowers with complementary colors.
+You can put them together to compose your flower photos.

 - Light and Shadows